BuriedinDreams/wknd-sql-to-do-list/README.md

 # SQL To-Do-List

-This web application handled as a daily To-Do-List.
+This web application is handled as a daily To-Do-List.

 ## Description